robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

 # Portfolio analysis

 In a simplified world, traders who are trading stocks only have to worry about one risk, the price changing.
 However, as we've learned, the value of an option contract changes based on a number of different factors.
-These factors are mainly the price of the underlying, the expected volatility, the risk free rate and the passage of time.
+These factors are mainly the price of the stock, the expected volatility, the risk free rate and the passage of time.

-The greeks above all measure an option's sensitivity to changes in each of these factors and are a way of measuring and tracking risks.
+The Greeks above all measure an option's sensitivity to changes in each of these factors and are a way of measuring and tracking risks.

 These risk measures (delta, gamma, theta, vega and rho) are all additive.
-This means that if you have a complex portfolio of call and put options at varying strikes and expiries (but the same underlying) then you can sum together their greeks to estimate the risks of the whole portfolio.
+This means that if you have a complex portfolio of call and put options at varying strikes and expiries (but the same stock) then you can sum together their Greeks to estimate the risks of the whole portfolio.

 # Option hedging

 If you wanted to capture the value of an option you would have to buy or sell that option.
-As we've learned, an option's value changes with the underlying price.
-Which means that buying or selling an option contract means you are exposed to the risk that the underlying's price moves against you.
+As we've learned, an option's value changes with the stock price.
+Which means that buying or selling an option contract means you are exposed to the risk that the stock's price moves against you.

-We learned before that an option's delta tells you how many units of the underlying you are exposed to.
-So, if you had a call option with a delta of 1, you could sell one unit of stock and be theoretically protected against movements in the stock's price.
-This kind of hedge is called **delta-hedging.** We say theoretically because the delta is the instintanious delta.
+We learned before that an option's delta tells you how many units of the stock you are exposed to.
+For example, if you had a call option with a delta of 1, you could sell one unit of stock and be theoretically protected against movements in the stock's price.
+This kind of hedge is called **delta-hedging.** We say theoretically because the delta is the instantaneous delta.
 After some time, your option's delta will not be 1 anymore.

 The idea behind delta-hedging is to always maintain a total delta of 0.
 We can look at the deltas in our entire portfolio and sum them together.
 We want to maintain a total delta of 0.
-The delta of the underlying is always 1.
-If the portfolio has a net delta above zero, we need to sell the underlying.
-If the portfolio has a net delta below zero, we need to buy the underlying.
+The delta of the stock is always 1.
+If the portfolio has a net delta above zero, we need to sell the stock.
+If the portfolio has a net delta below zero, we need to buy the stock.
 As you can imagine, doing this repeatedly incurs transaction costs and becomes expensive.
 It wouldn't be practical to constantly hedge your option positions, you have to periodically hedge.
 Either re-heding every fixed period or re-hedging when your delta becomes too large.

 # Summary

 This write up provides an introduction to the Black-Scholes model and how to use it to estimate implied volatility and hedge option positions.
-There is significantly more detail and nauance than presented here.
+I have only covered the surface of this topic.
 I'd encourage you to read through the book "Option Volatility & Pricing" [^Natenberg2015] to dive deeper into options.

 [^ito]: Itô's lemma.
-If \\( X_t \\) is a stochastic process with infinitesimal variance \\(v(X_t)\\) and if \\( u(X_t, t) \\) is a function with enough derivatives then \\( u(X_t, t) \\) is another stochastic process that satisfies:
+If \\(X_t\\) is a stochastic process with infinitesimal variance \\(v(X_t)\\) and if \\( u(X_t, t) \\) is a function with enough derivatives then \\( u(X_t, t) \\) is another stochastic process that satisfies:
 $$
 d u(X_t, t) = \frac{\delta u(X_t, t)}{\delta t} dt + \frac{\delta u(X_t, t)}{\delta X_t} d X_t + \frac{1}{2} \frac{\delta^2 u(X_t, t)}{\delta X_t^2} v(X_t)dt
 $$
-A good explaination of Itô's lemma can be found [here](https://math.nyu.edu/~goodman/teaching/StochCalc2018/notes/Lesson4.pdf).
+A good explanation of Itô's lemma can be found [here](https://math.nyu.edu/~goodman/teaching/StochCalc2018/notes/Lesson4.pdf).

-[^vega]: "Vega" is not a greek letter!
-[Wikipedia](https://en.wikipedia.org/wiki/Greeks_(finance)#Vega) suggests that it is a variation on the greek letter nu (\\( \nu \\)) which looks like a "v" and "ega" was added to the end to make it sound like the greek letters beta, eta and theta.
+[^vega]: "Vega" is not a Greek letter!
+[Wikipedia](https://en.wikipedia.org/wiki/Greeks_(finance)#Vega) suggests that it is a variation on the Greek letter nu (\\( \nu \\)) which looks like a "v" and "-ega" was added to the end to make it sound like the Greek letters beta, eta and theta.

 [^greeks]: Greeks calculations lifted from Wikipedia's ["Greeks (finance)"](https://en.wikipedia.org/wiki/Greeks_(finance)#Formulae_for_European_option_Greeks) page.